 Now we can all rest up after an intense holiday break Ha-ha!!!

-As we reflect back on last year I have been amazed on what we have achieved.
+As we reflect back on last year I have been amazed at what we have achieved.
 As for me, it was another year of establishing strong business relationships to secure the stable foundations for the NEW direction of The FIRM.

-In our long term business plan, created 18 years ago, we continue to maintain our 'Standard of Excellence' with you as we journey through life together.
+In our long-term business plan, created 18 years ago, we continue to maintain our 'Standard of Excellence' with you as we journey through life together.
 Thank you for sharing :)

 This year we are pleased to announce that we are going into full production.
-This will provide members many benefits for the future which will be published soon.
-I want to take this opportunity to thank all those people in our team and associates who assisted us with their product knowledge, financial support, advise and genuine interest over the years.
+This will provide members with many benefits for the future which will be published soon.
+I want to take this opportunity to thank all those people in our team and associates who assisted us with their product knowledge, financial support, advice and genuine interest over the years.
 Thank you!!!!

 We have been working on many strategies over the past few years to move all our old property investments as they diminish their 'used by date'.

-Many of you, through the advice of Asset Finance have structured your property port-folio's substantially.
+Many of you, through the advice of Asset Finance, have structured your property portfolio's substantially.